 The facilities provided by GALÁCTICA include a network of nine telescope buildings, used to carry out astronomical observations, as well as a number of control rooms used for the operation of the telescopes and for data analysis.

 Three out of the nine telescope buildings are devoted to housing semi-professional telescopes intended for general use: one solar telescope with a 15 cm aperture and two night telescopes with apertures of 40 and 80 cm respectively.
 The other six telescope buildings are ready prepared for visitors to install their own telescopes and instruments.

-Additionally, the main building includes an 100-seat conference room with projection and broadcasting facilities, an exhibition hall and several workspaces and meeting rooms.
+Additionally, the main building includes an 100-seat conference room with projection and broadcasting facilities, an temporary exhibition hall and several workspaces and meeting rooms.